Tallen258/SpaceWars/README.md

         ]
       }```

-## Competition ideas
+## Additional ideas

-- Two events, a low stakes and a whole-enchilada (maybe a third event right at the beginning of the semester to whet peopele's appetites / show off what's possible?)
+- Only run two events, a low stakes and a whole-enchilada (maybe insert a preliminary event right at the beginning of the semester to whet peopele's appetites / show off what's possible?)
+- Don't add major features between runs, only minor adjustments/tweaks to protect quality of play for all participants.
 - Additional prize, coolest / most fun implementation, as judged by faculty
-- Don't add major features between runs, only minor adjustments/tweaks to protect quality of play for all participants.
 - Have a few bad guy bots alive in the practice environment, so there's something to practice against.
+- Make everyone test their clients in the same environment (don't host multiple concurrent games (like last year), don't go out of your way to make it easy for people to host their own server)
 - Maybe don't charge for ammo? just recharge time?
 - Three ticks a second (?)
-- Make available position and orientation of all players, updated every tic
+- Make available position and orientation of all players, updated every tick
 - Rate limit for all players at 2x tick rate?
+3x tick rate?
+What is reasonable?